Sajad Haider

 In the mid-1970s, as air attaché to Washington, D.C., he rejected a bribe from an American executive who was subsequently fired.
 In cahoots with Pakistani, Iranian, and American high-level officials, this sacked executive would then be behind a plot that accused Haider of making disparaging remarks about the Shah of Iran, causing diplomatic tensions between Iran–Pakistan.
 The scheme was later exposed, revealing that they had fabricated the lie in retaliation for Haider rejecting the bribe, as they aimed to profit from illicit defence deals with the PAF.

 In late 1979, Haider confronted President General Zia-ul-Haq (Note: See: Haider's dissent against Zia.) during a top-secret meeting at the General Headquarters.
 He criticised the intelligence agencies for manipulating the truth, suppressing the press, and conveyed his disillusionment with the military's conduct towards civilians.
 Refusing to serve any longer under Zia's rule, he resigned from the air force in 1980, ending an illustrious career with very few assets.

 He formed an aviation, defence, and communications company called Cormorant.
 It ceased operations in 1990 after he refused to take kickbacks from two Pakistan army generals of the Defence Procurement Division, including the Director General.
-A staunch supporter of Imran Khan, Haider donated to Khan's fundraiser for affectees of the 2022 Pakistan floods and received thanks from Khan.
-In 2023, he was holding a placard in support of Khan, when an Islamabad police officer approached him and began misbehaving, undermining the Commodore's efforts during the 1965 war by parroting him in a taunting way.